AscendLab

 Video Compressor

-Compress a video locally with quality, resolution, format, and audio controls.
-FFmpeg is hosted with the site and loads only after you start processing, so the source file stays on your device.
+Compress MP4 or WebM video with quick presets, browser-side quality, resolution, format, and audio controls.
+FFmpeg is hosted with the site, loads only after you start processing, and this browser-side version is best for short clips under 200MB.

 Free ToolFFmpeg loads only when needed